oleksandr-belei/dreame-vacuum-uk-voice-packs/README.md

 ---

 ❗**Disclaimer:** This project is not affiliated with or endorsed by Dreame or its parent companies.
-It is an independent, community-driven effort to provide voice packs for Dreame Vacuum Cleaners.
+It is an independent, community-driven effort to provide custom voice packs for Dreame Vacuum Cleaners.

 <a href="https://www.buymeacoffee.com/oleksandr.belei" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174" align="right"></a>